 Assumption (v) ensures that \eqref{eq2.1} has a unique solution that is strong Markov.
 Sufficient conditions that imply uniqueness and the strong Markov property exist in the literature \cite{MY, YZ}. \end{rmk}

-\begin{rmk} In \cite{CH} the author studied \eqref{eq1.1} under the assumptions that \begin{enumerate} \item [(A1)] $f,\sigma\in C^2(\R^d)$. \item [(A2)] The system \eqref{eq1.2} has a unique limit cycle. \item [(A3)] There exists at most a finite number of critical points $x^*$ of $f$.
-At each critical point the Jacobian matrix has only positive real parts and the matrix $\sigma'\sigma$ is positive definite. \item [(A4)] For any compact set $B$ not containing critical points and any $u>0$ there exists $T>0$ such that if $x\in B$, then
+\begin{rmk} In \cite{CH} the author studied \eqref{eq1.1} under the assumptions that \begin{enumerate} \item [(A1)] $f,\sigma\in C^2(\R^d)$. \item [(A2)] The system \eqref{eq1.2} has a unique limit cycle. \item [(A3)] There exists at most a finite number of equilibria $x^*$ of $f$.
+At each equilibrium the Jacobian matrix has only positive real parts and the matrix $\sigma'\sigma$ is positive definite. \item [(A4)] For any compact set $B$ not containing equilibria and any $u>0$ there exists $T>0$ such that if $x\in B$, then

 \item [(A5)] There exists $\delta_0>0$ such that for $0<\delta<\delta_0$ the stochastic differential equation has a unique ergodic measure $\mu_\delta$.
 Furthermore, the family $(\mu_{\delta})_{0<\delta<\delta_0}$ is tight in $\R^d$. \end{enumerate} Our work generalizes \cite{CH} significantly in the following aspects.
 First, we work with two types of randomness - one comes from the diffusion term and the other from the switching mechanism.
 Second, Assumption \ref{asp1} (i) is weaker than (A1).
 Third, we can have any hyperbolic fixed points whereas assumptions (A3)-(A4) imply that all fixed points are sources and the deterministic system converges uniformly to the limit cycle.
-In addition, we do not need $\sigma'\sigma$ to be positive definite at the critical points. \end{rmk}
+In addition, we do not need $\sigma'\sigma$ to be positive definite at the equilibria. \end{rmk}

-\begin{rmk} There are several papers which look at the exit time asymptotics near hyperbolic fixed points of small perturbations of dynamical systems \cite{K81, B08,B11}.
-We do not assume like in these paper that the noise is uniformly elliptic and we have to deal with the additional complications of a stable limit cycle as well as the switching due to $\alpha^\eps$. \end{rmk}
+\begin{rmk} There are several papers, which look at the exit time asymptotics near hyperbolic fixed points of small perturbations of dynamical systems \cite{K81, B08,B11}.
+In contrast to these papers in which the noise is uniformly elliptic, we have to deal with the additional complications of a stable limit cycle as well as the switching due to $\alpha^\eps$. \end{rmk}